As Canelo Álvarez’s star continues to grow, it’s time to end the trilogy with Gennady Golovkin

 Looking ahead to 2022, there is no reason to suspect that its pace will slow down.

-Alvarez, after four fights in 11 months, anticipates a May comeback to allow his body to recover properly.
+Alvarez, after four fights in 11 months, anticipates a comeback in May to allow his body to recover properly.

 “For me, four fights again is fine,” Alvarez said.
 “Three, four; around that.
 I’m a free agent because I want to make the best fights out there.”